Finally woke up to a bright, bright sun shiny day!

 After my first pint, I selected their dark beer plus borscht, a dish I’d heard about but had never been tempted to get until now.

-Here they served borscht the Polish way so it was white broth with egg and a full sausage.
+Here they served borscht the Polish way so it was white broth with a boiled egg and a full sausage.
 It was pretty good, peppery, I’ll have to try the red version that I had seen and think of whenever someone mentioned borscht.

 After finishing my pint, I headed out towards the northeastern part of city centre.